RandomStudio/tether/README.md

 ### MQTT instead of AMQP

 In Tether 1 we used AMQP.
-For Tether 2, we used MQTT.
+For Tether 2, we use MQTT.
 This in turn means:

-- Exchange is set to default `amq.topic`.
+- The exchange is set to a single default `amq.topic`.
 A different default exchange has to be configured in the mqtt plugin, and cannot be specified on the client side.
-- The NodeJS base agent can/should actually use `mqtt` library (same as browser), rather than `amqplib`
+- The NodeJS base agent can use `mqtt` library (same as browser), rather than `amqplib` (browser could not use `amqplib` anyway)
-- MQTT uses / not . separators, and wildcards are different (see https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/), e.g. `+` not `*` and `#` may only appear at the _end_ of topic/routing key (or is the only symbol)
+- MQTT uses `/` not `.` separators, and wildcards are different (see https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/), e.g. `+` not `*` and `#` may only appear at the _end_ of topic/routing key (or is the only symbol)

 Because MQTT does not specify the need for "exchanges" and "queues" (though RabbitMQ may use these internally), the subscription process is quite different.
 Subscription is on the level of the _client_ not the (channel+exhange+)queue.